Wyndham Harbour Rock Wall fishing is a relatively new option as it’s a pretty part of Werribee South.

 Google Maps or Google Earth are handy for this.

-A beach rod of around 10 foot is ideal.
+A beach rod of around 10 feet is ideal.
 Fishing light though, unless you need the weight because of the wind or you’re specifically trying for larger fish only.

 I’d recommend a paternoster rig off the Wyndham Harbour rock wall if fishing fresh or frozen bait.